Federal Vehicle Standards

 6. Bush Admin issues new truck targets (2005-2007)

-Under the federal Clean Air Act, California is the only state with the ability to set air emission standards for motor vehicles, as long as these standards are as stringent as the federal standards and the state receives a waiver from the EPA.
+Under the federal Clean Air Act, California is the only state with the ability to set air emission standards for motor vehicles, as long as these standards are as stringent as the federal standards and the state receives a waiver from EPA.
 Once California receives an EPA waiver, other states can adopt California's standards.

 In 2002, California enacted the Clean Cars Law (AB 1493) to set vehicle emissions standards for greenhouse gases.
 In April 2007, the Supreme Court ruled that EPA has the authority to regulate greenhouse gas emissions from the transportation sector under the Clean Air Act.
 In December 2007, a judge threw out a lawsuit by automakers attempting to block California from implementing AB 1493.
 The intersection of fuel economy standards and greenhouse gas emission standards was beginning to become clear (see here for more on California vehicle standards).

 In June 2009, EPA granted a waiver allowing California to regulate greenhouse gas emissions from vehicles within the state beginning with model year 2009.
 On September 15, 2009, EPA and NHTSA issued a joint proposal to establish new vehicle standards for fuel economy and greenhouse gas emissions for model years 2012 to 2016, which were finalized on April 1, 2010.
 The joint proposal reflected an agreement among EPA, NHTSA, California, and most major automakers.
 California promptly agreed to adopt the federal standards in lieu of its own separate standard; and did so again with the latest standards covering model years 2017 to 2025 under the 2013 waiver granted for its Advanced Clean Car regulations.

-The latest passenger vehicle standards, finalized in August 2012 and published in the Federal Register in October 2012, cover passenger cars, light-duty trucks, and medium-duty passenger vehicles, from model year 2017 to 2025.
+The latest passenger vehicle standards, finalized in August 2012, cover passenger cars, light-duty trucks, and medium-duty passenger vehicles, from model year 2017 to 2025.
 The standards build off those set in April 2010 for model years 2012 to 2016.
 The standards are based on the vehicle's footprint, which is a measure of vehicle size (see Calculating Light-Duty Vehicle CAFE Then and Now).